aishwaryalonarkar/Rust-Unix-Shell/README.md

 f. pipe operator(|): This command is used to combine multiple command and run them sequentially.

+g. input redirection (<): This command redirects the input from a file and passes it to a command as parameter insted of passing the parameter from standard input.

-g. quit: Use quit to get out of rust command line.
+h. quit: Use quit to get out of rust command line.

 # Crates
 1. json = 0.12.4